sherrymax/aps-examples/aps-fetch-and-display-acs-document/readme.md

 ### Use-Case / Requirement

-The user should download a document from ACS and open it in APS Forms File Viewer.
+The user should able to :

+1. Programatically download contents from ACS
+2. Open and view those files in APS Forms File Viewer.

 ### Prerequisites to run this demo end-2-end